 While you can't really raid your superannuation fund for a house deposit, you can leverage your super through the First Home Super Saver Scheme (FHSSS).

-Under the scheme, first home savers can make voluntary concessional (taxed at a discounted rate of 15%) and non-concessional (already taxed at your marginal rate) contributions into their super fund which can be withdrawn later for a house deposit.
+Under the scheme, first home savers can make voluntary concessional (taxed at a discounted rate of 15%) and non-concessional (already taxed at your marginal rate) contributions into their super funds which can be withdrawn later for a house deposit.

 Can I use my inheritance or a gift as a deposit?